Mimi-Li-1102/625HW3/README.md

 ## Usage

-For detailed examples and use cases, please refer to the package vignettes.
+For detailed examples and use cases, please refer to the vignettes.